II.B. Library and Learning Support Services

 A checklist for DL regulations regarding regular and effective contact and accessibility is sent to all DL faculty in addition to website access.
 A survey on DL regulations and current practices was sent to DL faculty multiple times with contact information for help needed to bring courses to compliance (II.B.1-119).

 Cultural awareness for library staff and faculty was supported by hosting and inviting students and staff to share insights at library staff meetings.
 The goal of the visits was to learn more about the specific student needs as it related to library services.
-The library was visited by Arise, a community of Asian American and Pacific Islander students, the Dream Center, a support group for undocumented students, and Disabled Student Programs and Services, specifically focusing on students who are deaf or hard of hearing (II.B.1-120, II.B.1-121).
+The library was visited by Arise, a community of Asian American and Pacific Islander students, the Dream Center, a support group for undocumented students, and Accessibility Resource Centers for Students, specifically focusing on students who are deaf or hard of hearing (II.B.1-120, II.B.1-121).